 Over-the-counter pain relievers and anti-itch lotions, such as calamine, can relieve the pain and itching of the shingles rash.
 If the pain is severe or the rash is concentrated near an eye or ear, consult your doctor right away.
 Additional medications, such as corticosteroids, may be prescribed to reduce inflammation.

-Colloidal or powerderized oatmeal baths are an old standby for relieving the itch of chickenpox and can help with shingles as well.
+Colloidal or powerderized oatmeal baths are an old standby for relieving the itch of chickenpox and can help with shingles, as well.
 To speed up the drying out of the blisters, try placing a cool, damp washcloth on the rash (but not when wearing calamine lotion or other creams.)
 If your doctor gives you the green light, stay active while recovering from shingles.
 Gentle exercise or a favorite activity may help keep your mind off the discomfort.

 The CDC recommends people ages 60 and older get the shingles vaccine, Zostavax.
 In a large trial, this vaccine cut the risk of developing shingles in half and reduced the risk of postherpetic neuralgia by 67%.
 The vaccine won't treat a current outbreak of shingles, but it can prevent future attacks if you have already had shingles.
-The FDA has approved Zostavax for people as young as 50, depending on a doctor's guidance.
+The FDA has approved Zostavax for people as young as age 50, depending on a doctor's guidance.

 Do not get the shingles vaccine if:

 Since the late 1990s, most children in the U.S. have received the varicella vaccine to protect against chickenpox.
 This vaccine uses a weakened strain of the varicella zoster virus that is less likely to settle into the body for the long haul.
-But there is not yet enough data to determine whether people who have had the chickenpox vaccine are at risk for shingles later in life.